|

 Twine (or other hypertext) games where your decisions make a significant difference, and the story changes significantly based on them (not just resulting in your death).

-This is version 4 of this page, edited by verityvirtue on 22 November 2016 at 12:50pm. - View Update History - Edit This Page - Add a News Item
+This is version 6 of this page, edited by jakomo on 17 June 2022 at 7:54am. - View Update History - Edit This Page - Add a News Item - Delete This Page